To make your video conferences better and more effective, check the following 5 simple, but effective best practices.

 To get started, make it a habit to mute your microphone every time you don’t use it.
 This will significantly reduce extraneous noise, which can turn any call into a vocal disaster.

 You definitely don’t want your phone to ring in the middle of your boss’s important announcement.
 However, even seemingly innocuous sounds like keyboard typing or a message ping can become a serious issue if your mic is really sensitive.

 No matter how boring the video conference is, try not to get distracted.
 Every time you look away from the camera for a long time, everybody knows that you must be checking Instagram or other social networks.
 This shows that you don’t care about the video conference.

 Do Not Interrupt

 You may assume that a video conference allows 10 participants to talk at the same time.
 However, this is not really the case.

 An ideal conversation involves no more than four people.
 Add 10 to the mix, and you no longer have a conversation – you have the audience!
-This means that, first of all, you need someone to keep order and, second of all, you must stick to a clear agenda.
+This means that, first of all, you need someone to keep order.
+Second of all, according to infographics seen on GetVoIP, you must stick to a clear agenda.